Lego Island: Reception

-Lego Island won the Academy of Interactive Arts & Sciences' 1997 "Family/Kids Entertainment Title of the Year" award.
+Lego Island won the Interactive Achievement Award for "PC Family/Kids Entertainment Title of the Year" during the inaugural Interactive Achievement Awards.
 In 2016, Sam Loveridge of Digital Spy ranked Lego Island as the 14th best Lego game in a list of 15.

 In the United States, Lego Island sold over 909,000 copies between 1997 and 1999, making it the 15th-best-selling computer game of that period.
 It was the country's 11th-best-selling computer game in 1997, with 323,085 units sold and almost $12 million earned in revenue.
 It reached eighth place on the United States' chart for the January–November 1998 period.
 It ultimately placed seventh for the full year of 1998, with 404,858 sales.
 Its revenue that year alone was over $10.2 million.
 The following year, it dropped to the 15th position on the annual sales charts, with 309,698 units sold.
 The success of Lego Island revived Mindscape's business, which was in trouble at the time.
 The company's total sales rose by 70% in 1997, driven primarily by Lego Island.